GreyWyvern/orcinus-search/README.md

 # Orcinus Site Search

-The Orcinus Site Search PHP script is an all-in-one website crawler and search engine that extracts searchable content from XML, HTML and PDF files from a single, or multiple websites.
+The Orcinus Site Search PHP script is an all-in-one website crawler and search engine that extracts searchable content from XML, HTML and PDF files at a single, or multiple websites.
 It replaces 3rd party, remote search solutions such as Google etc.

 Orcinus will crawl your website content on a schedule, or at your command via the admin UI or even by CLI/crontab.
 Crawler log output conveniently informs you of missing pages, links that redirect, and other errors that you, as a webmaster can fix to keep your user experience tight.
 Customize your search results by blocking URLs, unlisting pages, or raising/lowering their search priority.
 You have complete control over the appearance of your search results with a [convenient templating system](https://mustache.github.io/).